SertacEngin/my-personal-website/Nextjs.md

 ✅ Summary<br/>
 - Next.js is a full-featured framework on top of React.<br/>
 - It gives you routing, SSR/SSG, API routes, and performance out of the box.<br/>
--Best suited for SEO-optimized, production-grade applications.<br/>
+- Best suited for SEO-optimized, production-grade applications.<br/>
 - You can still use all React features inside Next.js components.